edisonkwan18/project2-quiz/README.md

 **CSS** played a crucial role in enhancing the visual appeal and user experience of our platform.
 With CSS, we applied styles, customized layouts, and ensured a consistent design language throughout the application, providing an engaging interface for our users.

+**Javascript** is the main core of the game.
+It provide interaction between user and the program.
+It will follow the logic to giving out feedback based on the input of the user.

 ### Frameworks/Libraries/Tools:

 - Google Font - It provide more fonts to use [Google Font](https://fonts.google.com/)
 - Fontawesome - It provide more icons [Fontawesome](https://fontawesome.com)
 - W3C CSS Validation Service - Testing CSS [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/)
 - W3C Markup Validation Service - Testing HTML [W3C Markup Validation Service](https://validator.w3.org)
-- Am I responsive - For responsive checking [Am I responsive](https://ui.dev/amiresponsive?url=https://edisonkwan18.github.io/Project1/)
+- Am I responsive - For responsive checking [Am I responsive](https://ui.dev/amiresponsive?url=https://edisonkwan18.github.io/project2-quiz/)
-- Uizard - Design for wireframe [Uizard](https://app.uizard.io/)
-- Huemint - colour scheme suggestion [Huemint](https://huemint.com/)
-- Upscale - upscale and enhance image [Upscale](https://www.upscale.media/)
 - Lighthouse testing - Testing
 - Responsive test tool - Testing responsive with showing resolution [Responsive test tool](https://responsivetesttool.com/)